TheRealNin/ns2-rebirth/rebirth.md

 * Gorge Hydras have been reworked.
 They now autobuild, cost 1 res, have very little health, but attack very quickly.
 * Gorge Webs now prevent lerks from gliding or flapping for 4 seconds.
 If this happens to you, it will be the longest 4 seconds of your life.
 * Skulks will spawn with their previous upgrades
+* Skulks have a faster ground move speed but slower acceleration.
+Their top speed while wall jumping is the same.
 * Alien players respawn 2 seconds faster, but gestate in their egg for +2 seconds.